pypeit/PypeIt/doc/dev/new_spectrograph.rst

    :func:`~pypeit.spectrographs.keck_deimos.KeckDEIMOSSpectrograph.get_rawimage`.

 #.
 For echelle spectrographs, there are numerous methods required that provide
    details for the (currently fixed) format of the orders.
+See, e.g., :class:`~pypeit.spectrographs.vlt_xshooter.VLTXShooterNIRSpectrograph`.

 #.
 You may need to generate wavelength solutions for your setups.
 You can use the
    :ref:`pypeit_identify` utility, and add this to the PypeIt archive by following the steps outlined in the :doc:`../calibrations/construct_template` documentation.
+See :ref:`wave_calib`.

 See this `example PR <https://github.com/pypeit/PypeIt/pull/1179>`_ for the SOAR/Goodman spectrograph.

 Near-IR